piedpipr/selenium-chromedriver-automation-autotrader/README.md

 ### Selenium automation for Crypto Binary Option
 A cloud ready selenium-chromedriver based automation software for auto trading in binary options with call and sms notifications.

-This just a prototype, where trading is automated for demostration purpose only.
+This is just a prototype, where trading is automated for demostration purpose only.
 Further investigation and development into trading technicalities might lead it to become a profitable model.

 ## Some of the features:
 ###### 1. Auto login and browsing